Instructions for Form 1023 Part I (1) Identification of Applicant

 Form 1023 Part I, Person to Contact if More Information is Needed (officer, director, trustee, or authorized representative)

-Use the officer r director you listed in the section b on this page.
+Use the officer or director you listed in the section b on this page.
 Keep that person the same throughout the application including the signature line.

 Form 1023 Part I, Organization’s website:

-If you are starting your nonprofit organization out of your home or actually care about succeeding with your mission, you need a website.
+If you are starting a nonprofit organization out of your home or actually care about succeeding with your mission, you need a website.
 There’s no way around it.
-Not later, not tomorrow, but now.
+Not later.
+Not tomorrow.
+Now.
 You need to have it up and running before you submit your application.
 Your organization’s website is your image for the IRS, where they can find more information and see if you actually mean business.
-Your website is your real office.
+In short, your website is your real office.

-You can run an organization out of a garage with a well built website, but you can’t reach out to potential audience and donors without it.
-Think of it this way; how many of you have ever been to Google headquarter, and how many of you have been to Google website?
-It also serves as your medium for transparency, and publicly sharing your organizational documents which are required by law.
+You can run an organization out of your garage with a well built website, but you can’t reach potential audience and donors without it.
+Think of it this way; how many of you have ever been to Google’s headquarters, and how many of you have been to Google’s website?
+Your nonprofit website also serves as a medium for transparency by publicly sharing your organizational documents which are required by law.
 Please see Tax Exempt Organizations Public Disclosure Requirements to see what documents you have to make available for public inspection.

 Not only that, the IRS explicitly instructs its examiners of your application to review the exempt organization’s website for existence of required disclosure for tax deductibility on your donation page.